 There are plenty of large businesses that can charge you thousands of $ to assess your culture (with spreadsheets and charts that looking impressive and aesthetically pleasing).
 Yet for most small to medium enterprises, assessing culture can be more simply (and cheaply) achieved.
 To start assessing your business culture, consider looking at the 5 areas below of alignment, awareness, achievement, altitude and adaptability.

-Look at the questions and ask yourself – what would you rate your business out of 10?
+Want to have a great business culture?
+Take a look at these 5 business behaviours and look at the questions to ask yourself – what would you rate your business out of 10?

 Successful businesses (and the leaders and team within them) have a clear understanding of the direction in which they are heading as a business, and the values they embrace to get them there.
 A clear understanding of their purpose, both from a wider business perspective and in relation to individual roles, provides staff with the clarity and focus to attain results.